 The answer: I like to tell stories.
 I love to learn new things.
 And when I was in second grade, a teacher yelled at me in front of the whole class for having “too many questions.”
-Little did I know, I’d grow up to get to ask all the questions I want.
+Even at eight-years-old I thought that was ridiculous, and still do today.

 Born and raised in Cincinnati, OH, I mostly grew up on a soccer field.
 For whatever reason, chasing a ball ignited a passion and competitive spirit within me that would continue through high school and college.
 It taught me invaluable lessons about teamwork, time management and the dedication it takes to truly master a skill.

 This made the transition from sports to news a pretty natural one.

 I did my very first internship at WKEF in Dayton.
 I mostly ran the teleprompter and operated cameras, but it gave me a good taste of what putting on a newscast was all about.
 In 2009, as a senior at Northeastern University in Boston, I landed a reporting internship with New England Cable News.
 For an entire year, I was side by side with the same reporter, doing everything she did in the field.
 That’s when I knew I was hooked.